Food Allergy Testing

 Food is not inherently bad, but it is often our response to a particular food that can trigger a whole host of health issues.
 The type of responses people develop largely depend on the integrity of the digestive system.
 If compromised, larger molecules pass through the digestive system and into the bloodstream, where the immune system mounts an IgG-mediated immune response.
 When an IgG response develops to a particular food antigen, we call this a food sensitivity (which is different than a food allergy).

 Food sensitiviy testing is really just a fraction of your body’s complex relationship to food.
 A negative food sensitivity testing doesn’t necessarily mean that you aren’t reactive to a food; it just reveals that there is not an immune response to that food.
 You could actually be reacting to the pesticides, hormones, or chemicals in that food instead.
-In other cases, you may have a digestive deficiency or infection.
-Regardless of your issue, we will get to the root cause!
+You may also be deficient in hydrochloric acid or pancreatic enzymes.

-In summary, identifying a food sensitivity can be life-changing.
+For some people, avoiding a food sensitivity can be literally life-saving.
 This is not the case for everyone, but it is definitely something to consider.
 This is especially true now that more and more research is emerging to show the importance of the gut and its connection to the brain, immune system, autoimmune issues, and much more.

 Contact us today to schedule your food sensitivity testing!!!